PeterBParker/OneYearNightmare/README.md

     - Implement Update Page Data
       - **DONE** Update title, message, icon, and page image
       - Add a confirmation modal
-      - Style it to not look like garbage
       - **DONE** If a page doesn't exist handle that
-    - Implement Remove Page
+    - Add scheduled release
+    - **DONE** Style the whole CMS section to not look like garbage

+    - Style typography across the whole site to be consistent and not hideous

   - **DONE** Fix bug where a valid uuid that doesn't correlate to an existing page is provided to the read URL and the page crashes
   - **DONE** Make the styling for the user profile on mobile not suck